freemanlowell/CTF/THM_Trivial_takeover.md

 ### What is the System Location string?

-SNMP walk the router with the default community 'public' and
+SNMP walk the router with the default community

 ```
 apt install snmp